Javascript is not enabled.

 While traveling

 • Be extra careful at tourist hot spots.
 Thieves prowl in and near museums, monuments, restaurants and hotels, at beaches, train stations and airports, and on subways and trains.
 Some target vehicles with nonlocal license plates.
-Pickpocketing is a threat “in major urban centers and highways across Spain,” the U.S. Embassy in Madrid has warned.
+Pickpocketing is a threat “in major urban centers and highways across Spain,” the U.S. Embassy in Madrid warned.

 Discover AARP Members Only Access